 The Company's international model is to partner with local merchandising companies and combine the Company's proprietary software and expertise in the merchandising business with their partner's knowledge of the local market.
 In 2001, the Company established its first joint venture and has continued this strategy.
 As of this filing, the Company is currently operating in Japan, Canada, Turkey, South Africa, India and Romania.
-In February 2005, the Company announced the establishment of a 50% owned joint venture in China.
-In September 2005, the Company also announced the establishment of a 51% owned joint venture in Lithuania.
-The Company's joint ventures in China and Lithuania are expected to be operational before the end of 2005.
+The Company also announced the establishment of a joint venture in China.
+The Company's Chinese joint venture is expected to be operational before the end of 2005.